-To add an externally hosted blog to the Planet, use the Planet Admin->Subscriptions page.
-To add a blog, enter it's title, newsfeed URL and website URL.
+To add an externally hosted weblog to the Planet, use the Planet Admin->Subscriptions page.
+Enter it's title, newsfeed URL and website URL and click the Save button.

 Normally, you must enter all three field, but if you have a Technorati license in your classpath you might be able to enter only the website URL and let Roller figure out the rest (by using Technorati).